FirebaseExtended/fastlane-plugin-firebase_test_lab/README.md

 ```bash
 gcloud beta firebase test ios models list
 ```
-This will return a list of supported devices.
+This will return a list of supported devices and their identifiers.

 All available devices can also be seen [here](https://firebase.google.com/docs/test-lab/ios/available-testing-devices).